urbanvikingr/content/content/reference/schema/overview.md

     - he6jaicha8
 ---

-# Schema
+# Data Schema

-The GraphQL schema of a project can be described in [IDL syntax](!alias-kr84dktnp0) and is usually managed using [schema files](!alias-aeph6oyeez). **The schema directly influences the available operations in the client APIs**.
+The data schema of a project can be described in [SDL syntax](!alias-kr84dktnp0) and is usually managed using [schema files](!alias-ow2yei7mew). **The schema directly influences the available operations in the client APIs**.

-GraphQL schemas are typically saved as `.graphql` files.
+Data schemas are typically saved as `.graphql` files.
 This is an example schema file, `schema.graphql`:

 ```graphql
 type Tweet {